jlan84/sql-assignment/style_guide.md

                          date>'2014-10-01')
         ORDER BY name;
         ```
-        Much easier to follow with respect to how price is calculated.
+        Much easier to follow with respect to how price is calculated for the main select clause.

         <br>
-        The main rule of thumb is to keep everything lined up with the `SELECT` keyword.
+        The main rule of thumb for nested selects is to keep everything lined up with the `SELECT` keyword.
 This makes it clear what is part of the nested select and when it ends.0